 Comparison of numerically calculated and optically measured flexure vibration mode shapes of a beam-like silicon force sensor.
 The silicon beam was excited and detected piezoelecrically by sputtered ZnO thin-film layers.

 Besides mechanical calculations ANSYS allows also for coupled field analyses taking thermal-structural and piezoelectric interactions into account.
 Modal analyses were used to solve the eigenvalue problem by which the resonance frequencies and flexure vibration mode shapes of beams and diaphragms are determined.
 Combination of static and subsequent modal analysis allows to calculate the load-dependent frequency shifts of resonant sensors.
 Utilizing this technique the pressure-deflection and pressure-frequency characteristics of silicon diaphragm pressure sensors were investigated and optimized (PhD-Thesis).

 The resonant sensors have been experimentally characterized by means of optical and electrical measurement techniques and show a good mode selectivity, high force and pressure sensitivities combined with a low temperature cross-sensitivity.
 Investigations of the long term stability due to load and temperature cycles has been carried out successfully.

-(C) Block diagram of resonant sensor taken from “Resonant Microsensors: Fundamentals and State of the Art” by M.J.
+(C) Electronics: block diagram of resonant sensor taken from “Resonant Microsensors: Fundamentals and State of the Art” by M.J.
 Tudor and S.P.
 Beeby, University of Southampton, Institute of Transducer Technology (USITT), Southampton Hampshire, England (1995)